-Kindly be in the lobby 15 minutes prior to your scheduled time.
+Please be in the hotel lobby 5 minutes before your scheduled pickup time.

-Shibuya Crossing is one of the world’s busiest pedestrian intersections, where hundreds of people cross from all directions at once.
-It’s a symbol of Tokyo’s energy and a popular photo spot near Shibuya Station.
+Shibuya Crossing is the world’s busiest pedestrian crossing, where hundreds of people cross from all directions at once.
+It has become one of Tokyo’s most iconic sights and a symbol of the city’s energy.

 The Imperial Palace in Tokyo is the main residence of Japan’s Emperor.
 Surrounded by gardens, moats, and historic stone walls, it stands on the former site of Edo Castle and is a symbol of Japan’s history and heritage.